rafdewes/HyperMTL/README.md

 We assume interval semantics for the traces, meaning the value of `x` is constant until the next timestamp.

-## Acknolewdgements
+## Acknowledgements

-This implementation was built for my thesis Monitoring Real-Time Hyperproperties.
+This implementation was built in the process of my thesis *Monitoring Real-Time Hyperproperties*.

 Reelay was created by Dogan Ulus ([Online monitoring of metric temporal logic using sequential networks](https://arxiv.org/abs/1901.00175)).